horuskol/horuskol/README.md

 ## apps.horuskol.net

-I also have a website that hosts a numbers of apps I wrote self-education and experimentation: https://apps.horuskol.net
+I also have a website that hosts a number of games and apps that I have written for self-education and experimentation: https://apps.horuskol.net.
+All of these apps are open-sourced.

 ## Social